rishabh-zeo/zeotap-web-sdk-docs/my-docs/docs/Configurations/hashing.md

 ---
-sidebar_position: 3
+sidebar_position: 1
 title: Hashing Configuration
-description: Understand how to configure PII hashing behavior using hashIdentities and areIdentitiesHashed flags.
+description: Understand how to configure PII hashing behavior using hashIdentities and areIdentitiesHashed options.
 ---

 ## `hashIdentities` & `areIdentitiesHashed`

-These two configuration flags work together to control how the Zeotap SDK handles Personal Identifiable Information (PII) like email addresses and phone numbers when you call the `setUserIdentities` function.
-Correctly configuring these flags is crucial for ensuring data is processed according to your intended hashing strategy.
+These two configuration options work together to control how the Zeotap SDK handles Personal Identifiable Information (PII) like email addresses and phone numbers when you call the `setUserIdentities` function.
+Correctly configuring these options is crucial for ensuring data is processed according to your intended hashing strategy.

-## Flag Definitions
+## Options Definitions

 *   **`hashIdentities`**
     *   **Type:** `Boolean`